 A Real-World Perspective

-It’s a size that will never feel outdated — because it was never chasing attention to begin with.
+It’s a size and shape that will continue to look right years from now — because it was never chasing attention to begin with.

-View a 1ct Emerald-Cut Engagement Ring in 14K Gold
+View the Bayside Lab-Grown Emerald-Cut Engagement Ring (1ct) in 14K Gold

 Final Thoughts